BSN-Spartan/NC-Cosmos/README.md

   }
 ```

 Please submit it to the Data Center System when registering the node.

-##### Note that, when filling in the "Node Address" blank, the value of "pub_key" needs to be unescaped like below:
+Note that the value of "**pub_key**" filled into the "**Node Address**" blank needs to be unescaped like below:

 ```
  {"@type":"/cosmos.crypto.ed25519.PubKey","key":"3ggBZ5e7lJCoGsRE3CdNESSDv1fU8mbGDK4k8oNzJZQ="}